 You can even make clocks with bunny ears for Easter.
 The opportunities are endless!

 One of my daughter’s latest home works was to make a cardboard Grandfather clock to help her learn the time!
 She really enjoyed decorating it with glitter, markers and pom poms, with a sprinkle of red hearts.
+This one does not have moving hands so it is just for display.

 Print This Craft & Many More – Crafty Critters: Crafts to Go!”